Top things to do near the Eiffel Tower

 • Tip: There are often stages near Trocadéro and along the Seine.

-Bastille Day Fireworks (July 14)
+Bastille Day fireworks (July 14)

 Spectacular display launched from the Eiffel Tower and Champ de Mars.